BitcoinDistrict/bitcoindistrict.github.old/_pages/home.md

 ---
 layout: splash
 title: "Welcome to Bitcoin District"
-description: "A network of Bitcoiners living and working in the DC, Maryland & Virginia (DMV) area seeking to network, socialize & collaborate with other Bitcoiners."
+description: "We're a network of individuals living and working in the DC, Maryland & Virginia (DMV) area seeking to network, socialize & collaborate with other Bitcoiners."
 permalink: /
 hidden: true
 header:
   overlay_color: "#5e616c"
   overlay_image: /assets/img/feature/dc_1600x524.jpg
+  og_image: /assets/img/og/bd-og.jpg
 excerpt: >
   Bitcoin District is a network of Bitcoiners living and working in the DC, Maryland & Virginia (DMV) area seeking to network, socialize & collaborate with other Bitcoiners.<br />
 feature_row: